-The applicant shall demonstrate that the daylight provision in the common living areas fulfils the requirement shown in Table 29.
+The applicant shall demonstrate that the common living areas' daylight provision fulfils the requirement shown in Table 29.
 Common living areas are defined as spaces intended for gathering, dining, watching television, etc.

 All residential units must fulfil the requirement, which is shown through simulations.
 If the residential building has communal areas functioning as common areas, these communal areas must fulfil the requirement.